 Most Common Ballet Injuries

 Ballet dancers suffer injuries of similar severity and frequency as other athletes.
-Most injuries in dancers are of the over-use type, due to the repetitive nature of the training, but acute injuries can also occur when a dancer uses incorrect technique or experiences lack of focus and fatigue.
+Most injuries in dancers are of the chronic (or overuse) type, due to the repetitive nature of the training, but acute injuries can also occur when a dancer uses incorrect technique or experiences lack of focus and fatigue.